basmarad/UsedCarPrices/README.md

 ### Q3 How do the used cars ads cluster together?
 Do the cars cluster based on their prices, brands, mileage?

+# Personal Motivation
+My main motivation behind working with such data set is to practise data cleaning and imputation techniques.
+A goal of this project is to compare the predictive model performance with different imputation techniques to help me understand better how to decide which imputation strategy to use.